 - Link to source Visual and Thermal Image

-    Conclusion: All stakeholders in the solar site lifecycle have the same goal – maximize yield over the lifetime of the asset.
+Conclusion: All stakeholders in the solar site lifecycle have the same goal – to maximize yield over the lifetime of the asset.
 Ideally, you need to be evaluating the health of your site from the data and basing your decisions on a single source of truth.
-Even after panel faults and anomalies are identified, you need to prioritize and correctly evaluate the urgency for repairs, which can be especially challenging with larger sites.
+Even after identifying panel faults and anomalies, you need to prioritize and correctly evaluate the urgency for repairs, which can be especially challenging with larger sites.
 For optimal yield, the complementary pairing of site monitoring plus annual aerial inspections delivers the most efficient and cost-effective approach.

 This blog is a reprint from the article published in the June 2020 issue of Power & Energy Solutions Magazine.